 - Children are sensitive to scent, so when diffusing essential oils less is definitely better.
 Start with 1 -5 drops depending on the age and health of the child and diffuse only when needed (for congestion or sleep issues.
 And only for approx 15 – 30 minutes).

-- ***Citrus oils are wonderful and calming but some are phototoxic to varying degrees, so don’t apply them to your child’s skin if you are going out into the sun as this may cause a bad sunburn and/or possible blistering.
+*Citrus oils are wonderful and calming to diffuse but topically, some citrus oils are photosensitive to varying degrees, so don’t apply them to your child’s skin if you are going out into the sun as this may cause a bad sunburn and/or possible blistering.
 Reactions vary and may occur up to 2 days after sun exposure.
 So use caution and common sense.

 For Babies 2 months up to 6 months: